plnalaca/stellar_hackthon-Peacellar/stellar/stellaraid/contracts/README.md

-# StellarAid Smart Contracts
+# Peacellar Smart Contracts

-This directory contains the Soroban smart contracts for the StellarAid platform.
+This directory contains the Soroban smart contracts for the Peacellar platform.

 ## Contracts